-If, however, the Commission does not concur with the arguments provided above, then, at minimum, if should provide an exception for power projects that were developed under the original interpretation of the net metering rules.
-Significant investment decisions, benefiting both the environment and the local economy, were made, relying on this understanding.
+Significant investment decisions, benefiting both the environment and the local economy, were made, relying on the original understanding of the statute.
 Changing the rules after the fact is unfair to current net metering participants and threatens the viability of their businesses.
 In addition, it undermines public trust in the Commonwealth and the Commission.
 Pennsylvania will have difficulty attracting investment, if its announced long term policies are subject to regular revision.